noahbice/python-examples/README.md

 # python-examples
-Some examples I've created for our programming in medical physics class.
+Some examples I've created for the programming in medical physics class.
+These scripts (and more) are explained in detail in the lecture notes.